Mordequis/CarND-Traffic-Sign-Classifier-Project/writeup.md

 Number of unique classes/labels = 43
 ```

-- ####TODO Include an exploratory visualization of the dataset.

-Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data ...
+- ####Looking at the number of each traffic sign type in each data set, you can see it is not uniform which means the model may not be equally good at classifying two given signs and the accuracy classifying validation and test data sets may differ from the training set.

 ![alt text][image1]